The Honors College offers outstanding students a program of challenging courses and enriched educational experiences.

 To enter Honors after the first semester of college, a GPA of 3.25 is normally required.
 Based on the year of entry, the number of Honors courses required to graduate with honors is adjusted.

-Application to Honors requires one letter of recommendation and a completed application form.
+Application to the Honors Program requires one letter of recommendation and a completed application form.